arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 description: "Discover how to use and program Arduino® Alvik's robot"
 tags:
   - Robot
-author: "Paolo Cavagnolo, Pedro Miguel"
+author: "Paolo Cavagnolo, Pedro Miguel, Jose Garcia"

 ---

 ## Introduction